UNITED REFORMED CHURCH

 Uncompressed files render sounds by measuring air pressure typically 44100 times per second on a scale ranging from -32767 to +32768 (referred to as '16 bit').
 This is the representation used for CDs, and it is regarded by most experts as capable of faithfully capturing any sound audible to the human ear.
 However, it generates 176kbyte of data per second for stereo sound, so files in this format are very large.
 Usually uncompressed files have a .wav file name.

 Lossless compressed files contain the same information as uncompressed files, but are compressed into a smaller size.
 There are a variety of ways of doing this, but broadly they take advantage of the fact that successive samples are normally quite similar, so storing the first and then just the difference between that and successive samples takes less space.
 So for example, if a series of samples is 30000, 30001, 29999 it might be stored as 30000, +1, -2.
 'Lossless' means that this is done in a way that the original uncompressed version can be precisely regenerated.
-The commonest lossless compressed file type is the curiously named Ogg Vorbis format, usually stored in files with a .ogg name.
+The commonest lossless compressed file type is FLAC, with .flac file names.

 I use a Windows 10 computer and these instructions assume that you will too.
 I'm sure it can all be done on a Mac, but I don't have that knowledge.
 I think you would struggle to do it on a tablet or phone, but if you have a Linux computer the instructions will almost work.
 You will need a device with speakers - preferably external.